 Along Peng Yu Path, there are several secluded beaches.
 There aren’t any official names for these beaches (as far as I know).
 But I really like how these beaches are so clean and empty.

-The second secluded beach has these stone formations in the shape of a heart.
+The second secluded beach has these stone arrangements in the shape of a heart.
 Initially, I thought it was a one-off thing, but when I went back to Peng Chau Island a few months later, they were still there.
 In fact, there were more!
 I guess people really appreciate little gestures like this and want to keep these hearts around.

 And from these beaches, you can see Discovery Bay and Hong Kong Disneyland in the distance.
 And to the far right, you can even see Hong Kong Island and Kowloon.